warapitiya/contextual-help/README.md

 `setLanguage(langCode)`

 Sets the internal member variable for use in fetching content.
 Default is 'en-us'.
+Other acceptable parameters are 'es' and 'fr'.

 `openHelpTopic(topicId)`